syncfusion-content/javascript-docs/js/TagCloud/Data-Binding.md

 ### Defining the Local data for TagCloud

-The following steps explains you the local data binding to **TagCloud** widget,
+The following steps explains you the local data binding to **TagCloud** widget using [dataSource](https://help.syncfusion.com/api/js/ejtagcloud#members:datasource),

 In the **HTML** page, add a **&lt;div&gt;** element to configure **TagCloud** widget.